awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 # Activity details for Overall VPC flow volume<a name="profile-panel-drilldown-overall-vpc-volume"></a>

-The activity details for **Overall VPC flow volume** show the interactions between an EC2 instance and IP addresses during a selected time range\.
+For an EC2 instance, the activity details for **Overall VPC flow volume** show the interactions between the EC2 instance and IP addresses during a selected time range\.

+For an IP address, the activity details for **Overall VPC flow volume** show the interactions between the IP address and EC2 instances during a selected time range\.

 To display the activity details for a single time interval, choose the time interval on the chart\.